Don Bassman

 Don Bassman (April 2, 1927 – January 24, 1993) was an American sound engineer and VP of Special Sound Projects at 20th Century Fox.
-He won an Academy Award for Best Sound and was nominated for three more in the same category.
-He also won an Emmy Award for Eleanor and Franklin in 1976.
+He won an Academy Award for Best Sound for Patton and was nominated for Die Hard, The Abyss and The Hunt for Red October in the same category.
+He also won an Emmy Award for Eleanor and Franklin.

 Selected filmography

 Bassman won an Academy Award and was nominated for three more: